adhityan/node-microsite-template/README.md

-# ATEMPLATE
+# atemplate

-ATEMPLATE is a template for node-typescript based applications with support for kubernetes
+atemplate is a template for node-typescript based applications with support for kubernetes